How to Vape Safely & Care for Your Device

 Vaping is still a new industry, there’s not much study of the long-term health effects yet, but short-term studies on vaping reveal that it doesn’t contain the toxins and carcinogens that you’ll typically find in a tobacco cigarette.
 E-liquids contain three to four ingredients which has been recognized by FDA as generally safe, while cigarettes contain around 4,000 ingredients, most of which are proven to be harmful to the human body.

 Here are the best practices for vaping safely that every vaper should observe.

 1. Use the correct batteries for your vaping device.
-All batteries have the potential to explode but these are rare and preventable.
+All batteries, even those used in your TV's remote control, have the potential to explode but these are rare and preventable.
 Using the correct batteries ensure that your device will work efficiently as well.
 While disposable e-cigs have built-in batteries, you might be tempted to choose a cheaper replacement for vapes with removable batteries.
 Don’t do this.
 Always go for batteries recommended by the manufacturer of your vaping device.

 2. Prevent batteries from coming in contact with one another and with other metallic items.
 Some vapers carry spare batteries to be able to keep vaping without hassles.
 If you want to do this, don’t put your spare batteries unprotected inside your pockets or your glove compartment.
 They may come in contact with coins and keys which can lead to battery failure and even explosion.
 If you need to carry the batteries wherever, place them in a secured container.